m0dd0/PaperClipper/README.md

 # Paper2Note
 This is a little utility that helps to create templated notes from scientific papers.
-It is designed to work with papers in PDF format, and it is based on the great [pdf2bib](https://github.com/MicheleCotrufo/pdf2bib).
+It is designed to work with papers in PDF format, and it is based on the great [pdf2bib library](https://github.com/MicheleCotrufo/pdf2bib).

+## Example Use Case
+I use this tool extensively in conjuction with [logseq](https://logseq.com/) to create a knowledge base of scientific papers without any need to use separate reference management software.

+TODO gif here

 ## Contents